samir-pandya/MyFirstGitRepo/README.md

 # MyFirstGitRepo
 MyFirstGitRepo
 This is Samir Pandya.
 First Edit to ReadMe file.
+To create conflicting merges.
 Third edit in total